-Tech adversary Kanter tells Senators he will pursue ‘vigorous’ antitrust enforcement in nomination hearing
+Tech adversary Kanter tells senators he will pursue ‘vigorous’ antitrust enforcement in nomination hearing

-Kanter is among a wave of personnel choices who signal the Biden administration’s eagerness to regulate the tech industry, after the companies have flourished for years seemingly without guardrails.
-His nomination signals how the Democrats’ relationship with the tech industry has deteriorated over the past decade, a stark shift from the Obama administration, which largely took a hands-off approach regulating tech companies.
+Kanter is among a wave of personnel choices who signal the Biden administration’s eagerness to regulate the tech industry, amid criticism that the companies have flourished for years seemingly without guardrails.
+His nomination signals how the Democrats’ relationship with the tech industry has deteriorated over the past decade, a stark shift from the Obama administration, which largely took a hands-off approach to regulating tech companies.

 During the nomination hearing, Kanter pointed to a number of industries where antitrust enforcement could be appropriate, from health care to agriculture.
 He also affirmed that he has an eye on Big Tech.

-“I’ve been a strong proponent of vigorous antitrust enforcement in the technology area among others,” he said.
+“I’ve been a strong proponent of vigorous antitrust enforcement in the technology area, among others,” he said.

 Kanter is a known adversary of tech giants including Google and Apple.
 He has represented their rivals big and small, including Microsoft, NewsCorp and Yelp.
 His law firm, Kanter Law Group, describes itself as “an antitrust advocacy boutique.”
-And he is under consideration for a key role at the Justice Department in a moment when the agency has brought a historic competition case against Google, and is scrutinizing Apple for potential anticompetitive conduct.
+And he is under consideration for a key role at the Justice Department as the agency has brought a historic competition case against Google and is scrutinizing Apple for potential anticompetitive conduct.

 Senators did not ask Kanter if his previous work for Google and Apple rivals would interfere with his ability to work on Justice Department probes involving the tech giants.
 Lina Khan, the chair of the Federal Trade Commission, has received petitions from Amazon and Facebook to recuse herself from investigations into the companies given her previous work.